rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

 Isolating resources into logical groups keeps CloudFormation scripts small, limits blast radius of changes, and provides an easy way to manage various resources in more specific templates.
-There are a few inherit challenges to using this great technology, and the one we are focusing on today is version control of our child templates.
+There are a few inherit challenges to using this great technology, and the one we're focusing on today is version control for child templates.

 <!--more-->

 ### What is CloudFormation stack?

-A stack is a collection of Amazon Web Service&reg;(AWS) resources (defined by the AWS CloudFormation template), that you can manage as a single unit.
+A stack is a collection of Amazon Web Service&reg;(AWS) resources (defined by the AWS [CloudFormation template](https://aws.amazon.com/cloudformation/resources/templates/)), that you can manage as a single unit.
 By creating templates for service or application architectures, AWS CloudFormation uses those templates for quick and reliable provisioning.
 CloudFormation lets you use a simple text file as the single